Creating Retool in Retool (with template)

 Interested in playing around with how we did this in your own environment?
 Members can download the Toolscript below to import it directly into their Retool environment.

-In the rest of this UI inspiration series, we recreate some of our favorite application UI's, like Steam, Reddit, YouTube and even Retool itself.
+In the rest of this UI inspiration series, we recreate some of our favorite application UI's, like Steam, Reddit, YouTube.
 Make sure to check them out!

 Download the sample toolscript